verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 {{< /tab >}}
 {{< /tabs >}}

-## Overriding the default log objects
+## Override the default log objects
 You can override the OCI Log object on an individual namespace.
 To specify a log identifier on a namespace, add an annotation named `verrazzano.io/oci-log-id` to the namespace.
 The value of the annotation is the OCI Log object identifier.

 Here is an example namespace.